benvilliere/atelier/README.md

 - Ability to pass raw json as --config parameter to CLI
 - Better console output (emoji as constants, everywhere applicable, colors etc)
 - Check new version
+- Timeline: Ability to filter by time, type